Synthetic Data for Robust Stroke Segmentation: Results

 \subsection{Use of Pseudo-labelling}

-The use of synthetic data for semi-supervised pseudo-label training is also explored through the use of a large collection of MPRAGE volumes from the PLORAS study \citep{Price2010PredictingSystem}.
-Results in Figure \ref{fig:combined-pseudo} and Tables \ref{tab:atlas_pseudo_results}, \ref{tab:isles2015_pseudo_results} and \ref{tab:arc_pseudo_results} demonstrate an overall positive effect of pseudo labels in the Synth model, with the ARC ensemble result seeing a statistically significant increase in Dice as a result of the new data.
-The in-domain ATLAS dataset also shows a notable improvement for both models as a result of pseudo labels, with a more marked increase in the baseline model.
+The use of synthetic data for semi-supervised pseudo-label training is also explored through the use of the PLORAS MPRAGE dataset (N=1159), distinct from the PLORAS hospital scans used in the Experiments.
+This approach leverages a key advantage of our framework: because synthetic training decouples image generation from label accuracy, the model can tolerate and potentially benefit from imperfect pseudo-labels.
+Results in Figure \ref{fig:combined-pseudo} and Tables \ref{tab:atlas_combined_results}, \ref{tab:arc_combined_results} and \ref{tab:isles2015_combined_results} demonstrate an overall positive effect of pseudo labels in the Synth model, with the exception of FLAIR images in ISLES 2015.